Mattia006/Mattia006/README.md

 - 👋 Hi, I’m @Mattia006
 - 👀 I’m interested in ...
 Programming
 - 🌱 I’m currently learning ...
-Programmig
+Programmazione
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...